 Dangerous ideas at Google and the pain of Jordan Peterson

 In June, Stephanie Gray was invited to Google HQ and gave just about the best pro-life talk I’ve heard, “Abortion: From Controversy to Civility”.
 Gray uses the Socratic method, drawing out the traits people admire in those who inspire them, and then showing how the traits admired by her interlocutor in any given situation are totally contrary to abortion.
 What a surprise that liberal Silicon Valley would provide a venue for this point of view!
-Unfortunately, Google certainly does not have a clean record of allowing unpopular speech, having just fired an employee who wrote a memo questioning its diversity policy and arguing that women are biologically less likely to desire certain jobs than men.
+Unfortunately, Google certainly does not have a clean record of allowing unpopular speech, having recently fired an employee who wrote a memo questioning its diversity policy and arguing that women are biologically less likely to desire certain jobs than men.

 The media almost universally misrepresented the contents of the memo.
 At The Atlantic, the always-fair Conor Friedersdorf comments: “I cannot remember the last time so many outlets and observers mischaracterized so many aspects of a text everyone possessed.”
 The mainstream press labeled it “anti-diversity” (it was the opposite) and claimed that the author said women are innately incapable of doing tech jobs (a very different claim than the one he actually made).
 And one outlet, Gizmodo, literally edited out the graphs and evidence when they posted the text of the memo.